 Participants may elect to contribute up to 100% of annual gross income with contributions limited under provisions of the Internal Revenue Code ("IRC").
 Participants age 50 and older are eligible to contribute catch-up contributions to their account.
 Participants may contribute to the plan via wage deferrals.
 The annual maximum contribution is limited by the IRC.
 In addition, participants may contribute distributions from other qualified plans ("rollovers").
 Participants allocate their contributions and account balances among various investment options offered by the Plan.
 Participants may direct such allocations in any whole percentage increment and allocations can be changed at any time.
 The Plan includes an auto-enrollment provision where by all newly eligible employees are automatically enrolled in the Plan unless they affirmatively elect not to participate in the Plan.
-Automatically enrolled participants have their deferral rate set at 3% of eligible compensation and their contributions invested in the T. Rowe Price Retirement Fund that is targeted for the year closest to the date the participant will turn 65.
-The Plan also includes an auto-increase program which will increase the automatically enrolled participant's account contribution percentage by 1% of the participant's pay each year on January 1st until the contribution percentage is at 6% and the service stops.
-The participant will stay at that percentage until a different election is made.
+Automatically enrolled participants have their deferral rate set at 6% of eligible compensation and their contributions invested in the T. Rowe Price Retirement Fund that is targeted for the year closest to the date the participant will turn 65.
+The Plan also includes an auto-increase program which will increase the automatically enrolled participant's account contribution percentage by 1% of the participant's pay each year on January 1st until the contribution percentage is at the maximum deferral of 15%.

 The Company matches a percentage of each participant's 401(k) contributions, up to 6% of compensation.
-The contribution percentage for the years ended December 31, 2017 and 2016 was 50%.
+The contribution percentage for the years ended December 31, 2018 and 2017 was 50%.